High or Low Car Insurance Deductible: What Should You Do?

 What Is a Car Insurance Deductible?

 First off: let’s explain what this ‘deductible’ thing is.
-Your auto insurance deductible is the amount you pay out of pocket when you make a claim.
+The car insurance deductible definition is the amount you pay out of pocket when you make a claim.
 It acts as an insurance for your insurer that you might think twice about claiming and won’t claim for lots of little things.
 For example, if a broken windshield costs $400 to replace and your deductible is $250, you’ll pay $250 and your insurer will pay $150.
 But, if you have a chip on your windshield that costs $100 to fill, you’ll just cover the cost yourself.

 Why can’t your insurance company just pay the whole cost?
 A deductible represents “a sharing of the risk between the insurance company and the policyholder,” according to the Insurance Information Institute.
 In other words, you might be more careful about parallel parking if you know you’ll have to pony up $500 for repairs to your bumper.